-Plant roots often face difficulty growing in compacted soils, especially if the soil is high in clay.
-Just think about how digging through compacted soil is more challenging than digging through aerated soil.
+Plant roots often have difficulty growing in compacted soils, especially if the soil is high in clay.
+Just consider how much more challenging it is to dig through compacted soil than through aerated soil.

 You can use a digging fork to aerate and loosen the soil before planting.
-Insert the tines all the way into the ground, pull the handle back a few inches, and then remove the digging fork.
+Insert the tines into the ground, pull the handle back a few inches, and then remove the digging fork.
 The goal is to crack the soil rather than turn it over.

-Camellia leaves may also curl if the plant is growing in shallow soil.
-Therefore, ensure there isn’t any shallow bedrock before planting your camellia.
+Camellia leaves may also curl if the plant grows in shallow soil.
+Therefore, before planting your camellia, ensure there isn’t any shallow bedrock.